 Bus to/from North cable car station: 20 yuan

 Total: 460 yuan (or about 75 USD)

 Even though I visited Hua Shan a few years ago, my memories are still very bright, and so I recommend you to experience it by yourself when visiting Xian.
+Here is how to book your train tickets to Xian.
 When planning your trip to China you might find helpful my tips for solo travel in China.
 You can find them by clicking this link.

 Have you been to Hua Shan or done other mountain hikes in China?
 Share your experience in the comments section!

 - Published by Anita on June 18, 2017